 Looking for the best interior designers in the UK?
-Look no further… Check out Ruth Bloomfield’s round-up of the top 50.
+Look no further, we have rounded up the current top 50 interior designers in the UK, whatever your style.
 Revamping your home has never been easier.

 Queen of the cool and quirky and a pioneer of the vintage movement.
 Unafraid of colour; a speciality is spray painting brown furniture to give it a 21st-century pop.
 Bohemian and great fun.

 One of the best interior designers for those seeking the glamorous and completely feminine, Anquetil is a huge fan of the decorative arts, so think plenty of gilt and lacquer to create luxurious – yet not too blingy – interiors.
 Time spent working in Paris gives her schemes a charmingly Gallic edge.

 East meets west in Hempel’s design philosophy, whether she’s turning her hand to traditional or cutting-edge projects.
 This renaissance woman virtually invented the concept of the boutique hotel, and her designs are simply iconic.